-In winter, cold, still conditions can lead to an increased level of pollutants at ground level.
+During winter, cold, still conditions can increase the level of pollutants at ground level.
 In summer, hot weather, without much wind can also lead to raised concentrations of pollutants.

-While most people will not be affected by short term peaks in air pollution, some people - particularly vulnerable groups such as those with existing heart or lung conditions - may experience increased symptoms.
+Most people aren't affected by short term peaks in air pollution.
+But some people with existing heart or lung conditions, may experience increased symptoms.

-If you think you may be affected by air pollution levels, you should consider modifying your treatment as you usually do when symptoms increase and, consult your doctor if this is not effective.
+If you think you may be affected by air pollution levels, you should consider modifying your treatment when symptoms increase and consult your doctor if this is not effective.

-You may also wish to reduce the time you spend outdoors or avoid busy, congested streets.
+You could reduce the time you spend outdoors or avoid busy, congested streets.

-If you have noticed in the past that your breathing is affected during cold, calm conditions or on hot, sunny days, you should avoid strenuous outdoor activity on those days and ensure that you have access to your usual medication, such as asthma inhalers.
+If your breathing is affected during cold, calm conditions or on hot, sunny days, you should:

-Children with asthma should be able to take part in games in the usual way, although they may need to increase their use of reliever medicines before participating.
-There is no need for them to stay away from school.
+Children with asthma should be able to take part in games.
+They may need to increase their use of reliever medicines before participating.
+They shouldn't need to stay away from school.

-If you suffer from a heart condition and notice a change in your symptoms, you should seek medical advice as you normally would.
+If you suffer from a heart condition and notice a change in your symptoms, you should get medical advice.

 Air pollution alerts text service

 You can receive high air pollution alerts free to your mobile phone to let you know when air pollution levels are high.
-Subscribe to the 'Air Aware' service by texting AIR to 67300 to receive these alerts.
+To subscribe to the 'Air Aware' service , text AIR to 67300.

 Checking air quality in your area

-You can find out more about current levels of air pollution and about air pollution, its causes and effects from the page below:
+For more information about current levels of air pollution, its causes and effects, go to: